business-expert/business-expert/README.md

 Thank you for taking an interest in my profile.
-I am Pankaj(Panky), and I have been working in Web-app, Mobile-App, PWA, API, Telecom-Products(Cpaas and Predictive Dialer) for 17 years in product development and project management.
+I am Pankaj(Panky) and  have been working in Web-app, Mobile-App, PWA, API, Telecom(Asterisk, ViciDIal, FreeSwitch, Cpaas and Predictive Dialer) for 17 years in product development and project management.

 I have been managing sprint planning, dividing tasks between developers, addressing issues/bugs in Github/Gitlab/Bitbucket, and worked project management systems like Jira/Asana/Trello/Monday.com  team and technical documentation